2025–26 LIDOM season: Season review

-The Águilas Cibaeñas and Gigantes del Cibao were scheduled to play the Copa del Cibao Serie New York 2025 in a three-game series on November 7–9 at Citi Field in New York City.
+The Águilas Cibaeñas and Gigantes del Cibao were scheduled to play the Copa del Cibao Serie New York 2025 in a three-game series on November 7–9 at Citi Field in New York.
 On 6 November 2025, the Águilas Cibaeñas announced the Copa del Cibao Serie would be played at Estadio Cibao in Santiago.

+All-Star Game

+LIDOM and Liga de Béisbol Profesional Roberto Clemente (LBPRC) from Puerto Rico scheduled an all-star game in New York on the 15 November 2025, billed as the RD vs PR Showdown NYC.
+The LIDOM All-Stars won the game by a score of 6–2 over the LBPRC All-Stars in front of a crowd of 20,057 at Citi Field.